 BestCurvFit software at an affordable price $19.99

-BestCurvFit is one of the best choices to curve-fit kinetic models to data for scientific research.
 With just one-click of the mouse, BestCurvFit simplifies curve fitting your data to mathematical models.
-Select an equation from an internal library of 46 models or enter your own function, and BestCurvFit does the rest by fitting the curve to your data set, displays the statistical results and function parameters, draws the curve on the graph, and plots the residuals.
+Select an equation from an internal library of 46 models or enter your own function, and BestCurvFit does the rest by fitting the curve to your data set, displaying the statistical results, model parameters, the best fit curve, and the residuals.

 An important measure of a good curve-fit is the residuals plot.
 BestCurvFIt includes statistic tests for the residuals plot.
-These tests include (1) Distribution-free Runs statistic test of the randomness of residuals, (2) F-test statistic to determines if the mean of the residuals is significantly different than zero, (3) Durbin-Watson statistic test of residuals to determine if a serial correlation exists, (4) Kolmogorov-Smirnov non-parametric, distribution-free, statistic test of residuals to determine whether positive and negative residuals come from the same distribution, and (5) Hotelling's T-squared distribution (T²) multivariate statistic used to measure dissimilarity for outlier detection in the data set, and (6) Besseli0 function of residuals to detect outlying data.
+These tests include (1) Distribution-free Runs statistic test of the randomness of residuals, (2) F-test statistic to determines if the mean of the residuals is significantly different than zero, (3) Durbin-Watson statistic test of residuals to determine if a serial correlation exists, (4) Kolmogorov-Smirnov non-parametric, distribution-free, statistic test of residuals to determine whether positive and negative residuals come from the same distribution, (5) Hotelling's T-squared distribution (T²) multivariate statistic used to measure dissimilarity for outlier detection in the data set, and (6) Besseli0 function of residuals to detect outlying data.

 Price: Academic Professional

 Go to our Software page to download and purchase BestCurvFit using PayPal (VISA or MasterCard).
 PayPal uses the latest technology and proprietary procedures to protect the security of its transactions.
 PayPal automatically encrypts your confidential information in transit from your computer to theirs.

 BestCurvFit includes an internal library of mathematical models for analyzing enzyme kinetics.
 The library includes 46 models for evaluating compound or drug inhibition, partial inhibition, and hyperbolic inhibition, among others.
-Substrate inhibition models using Baici's Hyperbolic Substrate Inhibition equations and his tight binding models are included.
-BestCurvFit also contains an ODE solver for six enzyme kinetic systems of differential equations (Michaelis-Menten, Competitive inhibition, Slow-binding inhibition, Covalent-binding inhibition, Suicide substrate, Drug-receptor binding inhibition) .
-In addition, a new seventh ODE solver for the General Modifier Model of Botts-Morales has been added.
+Substrate inhibition models using Baici's Hyperbolic Substrate Inhibition equations and his tight binding models are also included.
+In addition, BestCurvFit contains an ODE solver for several enzyme kinetic systems of differential equations (Michaelis-Menten, Competitive inhibition, Slow-binding inhibition, Covalent-binding inhibition, Suicide substrate, Drug-receptor binding inhibition, and the Botts-Morales General Modifier model) .